harmtemolder/koreader-calibre-plugin/README.md

 ### Setup

 1. Pick and choose the metadata you would like to sync and create the appropriate columns in calibre.
+The plugin makes this easy, simply select the **create new columns** option in the config dropdowns.

    These are your options:
    - A _Floating point numbers_ column to store the **current percent read**, with _Format for numbers_ set to `{:.0%}`.
    - An _Integers_ column to store the **current percent read**.
-   - A regular _Text_ column to store the **location you last stopped reading at **.
+   - A regular _Text_ column to store the **location you last stopped reading at**
    - A _Rating_ column to store your **rating** of the book, as entered on the book's status page.
    - A _Long text_ column to store your **review** of the book, as entered on the book's status page.
    - A regular _Text_ column to store the **reading status** of the book, as entered on the book status page (_Finished_, _Reading_, _On hold_).
+     Translates to complete, reading, and abandoned respectively in calibre.
    - A _Yes/No_ column to store the **reading status** of the book, as a boolean (_Yes_ = _Finished_, _No_ = everything else).
    - A _Long text_ column to store your **bookmarks and highlights** of the